TryGhost/Ghost-CLI/README.md

 - Issues which affect many users with our recommended stack are given first priority
 - Issues which affect small numbers of users are prioritised based on the impact vs the difficulty - i.e. quick fixes will be prioritised, complex issues may be closed and labelled with `later` & `recommended-stack`.
-- Issues around documented & understood environment or configuration issues will be closed and labelled with `known-issue`, users will be directed to the docs & slack.
+- Issues around documented & understood environment or configuration issues will be closed and labelled with `known-issue`, users will be directed to the docs & forum.
 - Issues that request modifications in order to support other stacks stack will be closed and labelled with `later` & `other-stack`.
 - Issues proposing new features or enhancements will be labelled as such, and in most cases also closed with `later`.